cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 ##### Section `config/_global/proxy`

-Use this section to configure a proxy server which currently is used to access the dogu registry, the docker registry.
+Use this section to configure a proxy server which currently is used to access the dogu and docker registry.
 Note: The docker service has to be restarted to apply the proxy to docker.

 ###### `server`